 Depending on the weather, our outreach team patrols downtown Omaha, Council Bluffs and other parts of the metro area four to five days per week.
 YES outreach workers wear clothing which clearly identifies them as YES outreach workers.

-A registered nurse from the Visiting Nurse Association is on staff three days a week at the Drop-In Center.
+A registered nurse from the Visiting Nurse Association is on staff three days a week at the Street Outreach Center.
 In addition to basic health counseling, she can provide HIV, STD and pregnancy testing along with prevention counseling and parenting classes.

 Tuesday 3-7pm (Pantry)